Types of Urinary Incontinence

 Urinary incontinence, or poor bladder control, is a common problem.
 It is often as a result of pregnancy and childbirth, menopause or chronic medical problems such as diabetes, arthritis, Parkinson's disease or asthma.

-Stress incontinence - the leaking of small amounts of urine during activities which increase abdominal pressure causing pressure on the bladder.
+The leaking of small amounts of urine during activities which increase abdominal pressure causing pressure on the bladder.
 This is most common in women but sometimes in (often as a result of prostate surgery).
 Other issues which can cause stress incontinence include diabetes, chronic cough (such as with asthma, smoking or bronchitis), constipation and obesity

-Incontinence associated with chronic retention - is when the bladder is unable to completely empty.
+This is when the bladder is unable to completely empty.
 So these people have frequent leakage of small amounts of urine.
-Many people with this problem have a feeling that they need to strain to pass urine, a slow weak stream of urine, little or no warning of the need to go to the toilet, bedwetting, frequent bladder infections or 'dribbling' after going to the toilet
+Many people with this problem have a feeling that they need to strain to pass urine, a slow weak stream of urine, little or no warning of the need to go to the toilet, bedwetting, frequent bladder infections or 'dribbling' after going to the toilet.